Entire Certification Packet (eff. January 2019)

 - Do I get a “Firefighter II” certificate if I have taken the Commission’s (TCFP) test?

 Yes.
-The certification board will accept anyone who has passed the TCFP exam at the Firefighter II level provided fully completed applications (Introductory, Firefighter I and Firefighter II), fees and documentation have been submitted.
+The certification board will accept anyone who has passed the TCFP exam at the Firefighter II level provided fully completed applications (Live Fire Prerequisite, Firefighter I, and Firefighter II), fees and documentation have been submitted.
 These individuals are not required to retest with SFFMA.

 - If I hold a TCFP Basic Firefighter certification, can I apply for the Firefighter II certification only?

-No. You must submit an application through your department for all three levels of certification – Introductory, Firefighter I and Firefighter II.
+No. You must submit an application through your department for all three levels of certification – Live Fire Prerequisite, Firefighter I and Firefighter II.
 The TCFP Structural Basic certificate can accompany the application to report training status and document completion of an examination.

 - My department is new and just getting started, or has not been training for several years, and we do not have an SFFMA-certified instructor.
 Can our department still do fire training and get credit for it with SFFMA?